xparq/httphp/live/README.txt

 	php5ts.dll
 	php.ini

-- NODE.exe is included for Windows, but you'll need NODE.js installed on Linux.
+- NODE.exe is included for Windows (XP).
+On other systems you'll need Node.js installed.

 - Copy the "live" dir to some place of your choice (and rename it as you wish -- BTW, the only reason I don't already call it "httphp" is because